jbacardit-uz/idp-iothub-connection-examples/nodejs/README.md

 This example shows how to connect to the idp iot using nodejs.

 For the MQTT connections.
-The example uses the [following](https://github.com/mqttjs/MQTT.js#readme) package
+The example uses the [following](https://github.com/mqttjs/MQTT.js#readme) package.

 Go to the *nodejs* and run the folowing command to install the packages.